ssmirr/appdev-chapters/data-integrity-with-validations.md

 # Data integrity with Validations

+> If you want to type along with this reading, you can use the [MSM Validations](https://github.com/appdev-projects/msm-validations) project.

 As soon as we start saving data into our tables from external sources, be it from our users, CSVs, APIs, or wherever, we have to start worrying about whether that data is _valid_.
 Did they fill out all of the required fields?
 Did they choose a username that was already taken?
 Did they enter an age less than 0?
 Did they vote twice?

 If _invalid_ records sneak into our database, and our code assumes our data is valid, then we're going to have all kinds of problems.
 Then, we have to start writing our code very defensively, with tons of `if`/`elsif`/`else`/`end` statements scattered everywhere to guard against invalid _data_ causing errors in otherwise functional code.